rails/rails/guides/source/getting_started.md

 to have views associated with them to display their information.
 With no view available, Rails will raise an exception.

-Let's look at the full error message looks again:
+Let's look at the full error message again:

 >ArticlesController#new is missing a template for this request format and variant. request.formats: ["text/html"] request.variant: [] NOTE!
 For XHR/Ajax or API requests, this action would normally respond with 204 No Content: an empty white screen.
 Since you're loading it in a web browser, we assume that you expected to actually render a template, not… nothing, so we're showing an error to be extra-clear.
 If you expect 204 No Content, carry on.
 That's what you'll get from an XHR or API request.
 Give it a shot.